tektechnologies/Instructor-Prep/201/class-04.md

 - If i go back to my browser nothing will work? why.
 - Because we need to call it.
-- So I think of a recipe, a function is the recipe, but inorder for the recipe to work I need to run the recipe, call for the ingredients
+- So I think of a recipe, a function is the recipe, but in order for the recipe to work I need to run the recipe, call for the ingredients
 - If I put that call in the console it will run and if I want I can add it to the app.js file. which is the normal practice.